Skip to main content

 note

-By default, the actions limit is set to 200 per hour to prevent abuse of system resources or runaway processes.
+The number of actions that can be run per hour is limited to prevent abuse of system resources or runaway processes.
 For more information, see Actions limit.

 View playbooks